epctex-support/clutchco-scraper/README.md

-# Actor - Clutch.co Scraper

-## Clutch.co scraper
+## Features

-Since Clutch.co doesn't provide a good and free API, this actor should help you to retrieve data from it.
+Clutch.co doesn't provide a very flexible or free API, but this scraper acts as an unofficial Clutch API to help you extract the data you need, when you need it, and at scale.

-The Clutch.co data scraper supports the following features:
+Clutch.co Scraper supports the following features:

--   **Search any keyword** - You can search any keyword you would like to have and get the results
+-   **Search any keyword**

--   **Scrape lists** - Scrape any list that you'd like to get from Clutch.co
+-   **Scrape lists**

--   **Scrape reviews** - If you want the reviews for the companies then it is very easy to make it done.
+-   **Scrape reviews**

--   **Scrape company profile** - Scrape a very detailed information for each of the companies that you'd like to get.
+-   **Scrape company profile**

+Clutch provides a "platform of in-depth client reviews, data-driven content, and vetted market leaders".
+Scraping that content and extracting it in structured format could give you invaluable business insights and an edge over the competition.

+## Tutorial
+Check out this blog post on [how to extract data from Clutch.co with unofficial Clutch API](https://blog.apify.com/how-to-extract-data-from-clutch-co-without-api/) for more information on the scraper.

 ## Bugs, fixes, updates and changelog
 This scraper is under active development.
-If you have any feature requests you can create an issue from [here](https://github.com/tugkan/clutchco-scraper/issues).
+If you have any feature requests, you can create an issue from [here](https://github.com/tugkan/clutchco-scraper/issues).

-### Incoming Changes
+### Upcoming changes

--   Retrieve resource details
+-   Retrieve resource details.
--   Search any keyword on resources
+-   Search any keyword or resources.
 -   Enrich the reviews part, integration of full reviews.

-## Setup & Usage
+## Setup & usage

 You can see how this actor works in this video: